httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Defining New Structured Headers {#specify}

+To define a HTTP header as a structured header, its specification needs to:

-A HTTP header that uses the structures in this specification need to be defined to do so explicitly; recipients and generators need to know that the requirements of this document are in effect.
-The simplest way to do that is by referencing this document in its definition.
+* Reference this specification.
+Recipients and generators of the header need to know that the requirements of this document are in effect.

-The field's definition will also need to specify the field-value's allowed syntax, in terms of the types described in {{types}}, along with their associated semantics.
+* Specify the header field's allowed syntax for values, in terms of the types described in {{types}}, along with their associated semantics.
 Syntax definitions are encouraged to use the ABNF rules beginning with "sh_" defined in this specification.

-A header field definition cannot relax or otherwise modify the requirements of this specification, or change the nature of its data structures; doing so would preclude handling by generic software.

-However, header field authors are encouraged to clearly state additional constraints upon the syntax, as well as the consequences when those constraints are violated.
+* Specify any additional constraints upon the syntax of the structured sued, as well as the consequences when those constraints are violated.
 When Structured Headers parsing fails, the header is discarded (see {{text-parse}}); in most situations, header-specific constraints should do likewise.

-Such constraints could include additional structure inside those defined here (e.g., a list of URLs {{?RFC3986}} inside a string).
+Note that a header field definition cannot relax the requirements of a structure or its processing; they can only add additional constraints, because doing so would preclude handling by generic software.

 For example: